makakken/roseguarden/docs/docs/minimal.md

 Event: when a authenticator appears (rfid)

-The node should request access for the user by sending a `requestUserAccess` action request to the server.
+Action: The node should request access for the user by sending a `requestUserAccess` action request to the server.

+**Example of the requestUserAccess request to send:**

 ``` json
   "actions": [